the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 const updatedResult = Object.assign({}, this.state.result, updatedHits);
 ~~~~~~~~

-Objects will override previously merged objects with the same property names.
+Source objects will override previously merged objects with the same property names.
 Let's do this on the `onDismiss()` method:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~